-The PARCC 2017 assessments will be administered in either computer-based (CBT) or paper-based (PBT) formats.
+The Illinois Assessment of Readiness (IAR) assessments will be administered in either computer-based (CBT) or paper-based (PBT) formats.
 English language arts/literacy (ELA/L) assessments will focus on writing effectively when analyzing text.
 Mathematics assessments will focus on applying skills and concepts, and understanding multi-step problems that require abstract reasoning and modeling real-world problems, precision, perseverance, and strategic use of tools.
 In both content areas, students will also demonstrate their acquired skills and knowledge by answering selected response items and fill-in-the-blank questions.

-Each assessment comprises multiple units, and additionally, for the Grade 7 and high school mathematics assessments one of the mathematics units is split into two sections: a non-calculator section and calculator section.
+Each assessment comprises multiple units, and additionally, for the Grade 6 and 7 mathematics assessments one of the mathematics units is split into two sections: a non-calculator section and calculator section.
 Refer to Section 2.4 for additional information about the number of units for each assessment.